SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

+* **AC01:** When registering a vehicle the identity of this should be the number plate.
+* **AC02:** There cannot be two cars with the same plate number.
+* **AC03:** The system should ensure that only authorized FM Managers have permission to register vehicles.
-* **AC1:** All required fields must be filled in.
+* **AC04:** All required fields must be filled in (Brand, Model, Type...).
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC05:** The Maintenance/Checkup Frequency must be field in Kms.
+* **AC06:** If the system encounters any errors during the skill registration process, it should provide informative error messages to the HR Manager, guiding them on how to resolve the issue.

 ### 1.4.
 Found out Dependencies